-What are the complications if gallstones are left untreated?
+What are the complications if gallbladder stones are left untreated?

-Gallstones may not cause any problem for a long time.
-But if the size of the stones keep on increasing and they are left untreated, then you’ll have to face the following complications.
+Gallbladder stones may not cause any problem for a long time.
+But if the size of the stones keeps on increasing and they are left untreated, then you may experience the following complications.

 - Recurrent and intense abdominal pain and frequent vomiting